What is the role of the referees?

 Please remember also that in selecting a referee there should not be a conflict of interest; do not, for example, choose a family member to be your referee.

 N.B.
-Following standard HEA quality practices, spot checks will be made of references from time to time.
+Following standard Advance HE quality practices, spot checks will be made of references from time to time.